dvci/shc-terminology/input/pagecontent/index.md

 ### Contact Information

-For technical questions, please post on the [smart/health-cards Zulip stream at chat.fhir.org](https://chat.fhir.org/#narrow/stream/284830-smart.2Fhealth-cards) (free account required).
+For technical questions, please post on the [smart/health-cards Zulip stream at chat.fhir.org](https://chat.fhir.org/#narrow/stream/284830-smart.2Fhealth-cards) (a free account is required).

 This website is maintained by [VCI](https://vci.org).